+Ad Fontes Media rates Fortune in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
 Fortune is a global business magazine published online and in print.
 It was founded in 1929 following the Great Depression by Henry Robinson Luce, who also co-founded Time magazine.
 Headquartered in New York City, Fortune has offices in eight other cities worldwide.
 The monthly magazine has a circulation of approximately 800,000, and the website records 7 million visits per month.
-Ad Fontes Media rates Fortune in the middle category of bias and as most reliable in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.

 These are the most recent content samples that Ad Fontes Media analysts have rated for this source.